BeCauseEco/components/growth-hacking-checklist.md

 - [ ] We have a plan for ongoing feedback-loops and for communicating progress to relevant stakeholders.

-- [ ] __Mandatory__ points below has been communicated in the #growth-hacking Teams channel.
+- [ ] __Mandatory:__ points below have been communicated in the #growth-hacking Teams channel.
-  - Short description of the problem and solution.
+  - If customer-centric; a brief description of customer needs.
+Otherwise a brief description of the "why" and "how".
-  - Target audience.
-  - People implementing this shit.
+  - The people involved in the MVP.

 ## 3. Tying up loose ends